 What is one area of improvement for India?

 I thought about this for quite some time now.
 What is this one dream that I want to see happen in this country.
 What is that single thing from which everything else will unfold?
-What is that single thing to achieve we have to improve everything else?
+What is that single thing, to achieve it we have to improve everything else?
 This is my dream – it’s quite simple actually.

 I want a clean India.